oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 ### Arbitrary strides between A and B blocks

-To make the API flexible, we want to allow arbitrary strides between A and B blocks as showed in the picture:
+To make the API flexible, we want to allow arbitrary strides between A and B blocks as shown in the picture:
 ![](brgemm_pic.png)

 This is necessary on multiple occasions, a few examples being: